Street children: India

 India has an estimated one million or more street children in each of the following cities: New Delhi, Kolkata, and Mumbai.
-When considering India as a whole, there are over eleven million children who earn their living off the streets in cities and rural areas.
+When considering India as a whole, there are approximately 18 million children who earn their living off the streets in cities and rural areas.
 It is more common for street children to be male and the average age is fourteen.
 Although adolescent girls are more protected by families than boys are, when girls do break the bonds they are often worse off than boys are, as they are lured into prostitution.
 Due to the acceleration in economic growth in India, an economic rift has appeared, with just over thirty-two per cent of the population living below the poverty line.
 Owing to unemployment, increasing rural-urban migration, the attraction of city life, and a lack of political will, India has developed one of the largest child labor forces in the world.

 Indonesia

 According to a 2007 study, there were over 170,000 street children living in Indonesia.
 In 2000, about 1,600 children were living on the streets of Yogyakarta.
-Approximately five hundred of these children were girls from the ages of four–sixteen years of age.
+Approximately five hundred of these children were girls between four and sixteen years of age.
 Many children began living on the streets after the 1997 Asian financial crisis in Indonesia.
-Girls living on the street face more difficulties than boys living on the street in Indonesia.
-Girls on the street are often abused by the street boys because of the patriarchal nature of the culture.
-"They abuse girls, refuse to acknowledge them as street children but liken them to prostitutes".
+Girls living on the street face more difficulties than boys living on the street as often girls are abused by the street boys because of the patriarchal nature of the culture.
+"They abuse girls, refuse to acknowledge them as street children, but liken them to prostitutes."
 Many girls become dependent on boyfriends; they receive material support in exchange for sex.

 The street children in Indonesia are seen as a public nuisance.
-"They are detained, subjected to verbal and physical abuse, their means of livelihood (guitars for busking, goods for sale) confiscated, and some have been shot attempting to flee the police".
+"They are detained, subjected to verbal and physical abuse, their means of livelihood (guitars for busking, goods for sale) confiscated, and some have been shot attempting to flee the police."